azaghal/factorio-beyond-vanilla-qol/README.md

     > Light cones from flashlight and vehicles look more natural, with soft edges.

+-   Warmer color tone when using nightvision equipment ([Vil's Clear Nightvision](https://mods.factorio.com/mod/VilsClearNightvision))

+    > Changes the color tone when using nightvision equipment to be the same as during the daylight (no desaturation), making it easier on the eyes - especially when playing during evenings.

 ### Vehicles

 -   Locate vehicle ([Car/Tank/Spidertron Locator Button](https://mods.factorio.com/mod/car-finder))